xjwu1024/PPT/README.md

 ## Citation

-If you use ToMe or this repository in your work, please cite:
+If you use PPT or this repository in your work, please cite:

 ```
 @article{wu2023ppt,